 \begin{theorem} Let $\epsilon>0$.
 Consider an instance of subsidy minimization with C-payments and let $\opt$ be the value of its optimal solution.
-Our algorithm computes a lottery $\Q$ and a C-payment vector $\p$ of expected value $\opt$, so that the pair $\Q,\p$ is $\epsilon$-iEF with C-payments. \end{theorem}
+Our algorithm computes a lottery $\Q$ and a C-payment vector $\p$ of expected value $\opt$, so that the pair ($\Q,\p$) is $\epsilon$-iEF with C-payments. \end{theorem}

-To prove the theorem, we begin by defining a linear program for computing an iEF pair of lottery and C-payment vector.
+We begin by defining a linear program for computing an iEF pair of lottery and C-payment vector.
 We use the variable vector $\x$ to denote the lottery.
 By Definition~\ref{defn:C-payments}, the iEF constraint for agent $i\in \agents$ who is assigned item $j\in \items$ with positive probability under lottery $\x$ and another agent $k\in\agents\setminus\{i\}$ is

 By multiplying the left-hand-side of (\ref{eq:ief-condition-p}) with the positive probability $\prm_{b\sim\x}[b(i)=j]$, we get

 By multiplying the right-hand-side of (\ref{eq:ief-condition-p}) again with $\prm_{b\sim\x}[b(i)=j]$, we obtain